hydroframe/hf_hydrodata/build_docs/source/quickstart.rst

     print(metadata)

 Many of the files are very large so parameters can be provided to subset the files by space and/or time before returning the data.
-See the sub-section :ref:`gridded_data` for details about the available parameters that can be passed to the functions to filter data by space and/or time.
+See the sub-section :ref:`gridded_data_index` for details about the available parameters that can be passed to the functions to filter data by space and/or time.